Ph.D. Computational Biology, September 2015 - Present

 Web Development and Java programming in support of an Arabic-to-English translation software project

-A webapp written in Meteor for the extraction and packaging of bioparts.
+A webapp written in Meteor for searching, extracting and packaging bioparts.

 Cai Lab Website 2.0